The John Larroquette Show

-The John Larroquette Show is an American sitcom television series that aired on NBC from September 2, 1993, until October 30, 1996.
-Created by Don Reo, the show was a star vehicle for John Larroquette following his run as Dan Fielding on Night Court.
+The John Larroquette Show is an American sitcom television series that was created by Don Reo for NBC.
+The John Larroquette Show was a star vehicle for John Larroquette following his run as Dan Fielding on Night Court.
 The series takes place in a seedy bus terminal in St. Louis, Missouri, and originally focused on the somewhat broken people who worked the night shift, and in particular, the lead character's battle with alcoholism.
 The series was produced by Reo's Impact Zone Productions, Larroquette's Port Street Films and Witt/Thomas Productions in association with Warner Bros.
 Television.

-NBC canceled the series after airing only six episodes in season 4.
+It premiered on September 2, 1993 and ended on October 30, 1996, with a total of 84 episodes over the course of four seasons, although six of those episodes were never aired.
+NBC canceled the series after airing only six episodes in season four.

-After 26 years of being off-air, The John Larroquette Show has returned to broadcast, re-running in the US on "Rewind TV" since January 9, 2022.
-But only the first three seasons are complete.
-401, 402, 403, 404 and 406 are the only season four episodes being re-run.

 Plot

 John Hemingway, recovering alcoholic, has been appointed to the role of night shift manager of the St. Louis bus depot.
 He must deal not only with the intricacies of keeping the station running smoothly, but also the employees and other personalities who frequent the station, all while dealing with his own demons.
 This was highlighted in the first episode, with a running gag of every character offering to buy him a drink upon his meeting them.

 Most of the first season dealt with John's attempts to stay sober, with episodes representing each of the AA program's Twelve Steps.
 John constantly struggled to maintain control of the station, with regular conflicts with his secretary, Mahalia, the janitor, Heavy Gene, and most strongly with sandwich bar attendant Dexter, who had been turned down for the position to which John was appointed.
 Adding sexual tension to John's life was high class escort Carly, who was a friend of Dexter's.

 Beginning with the second season, Hemingway (and the entire cast) changed from the night shift to the daytime hours, and the alcoholism sub-plot was de-emphasized.